-Runway Growth Credit Fund Inc. (the "Company") is a Maryland corporation that was formed on August 31, 2015.
-The Company is an externally managed, non-diversified, closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+Runway Growth Finance Corp. (formerly known as Runway Growth Credit Fund Inc.) (the "Company"), is a Maryland corporation that was formed on August 31, 2015.
+On August 18, 2021, the Company changed its name to "Runway Growth Finance Corp." from "Runway Growth Credit Fund Inc." The Company is an externally managed, non-diversified, closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 In addition, the Company has elected to be treated, has qualified, and intends to continue to qualify annually as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

-The Company was formed primarily to lend to, and selectively invest in, small, fast-growing companies in the United States.
+The Company was formed primarily to lend to, and selectively invest in, high growth-potential companies in technology, life sciences, healthcare information and services, business services, select consumer services and products in other high-growth industries in the United States.
 The Company's investment objective is to maximize its total return to its stockholders primarily through current income on its loan portfolio, and secondarily through capital appreciation on its warrants and other equity positions.
 The Company's investment activities are managed by its external investment adviser, Runway Growth Capital LLC ("RGC").
 The Company's administrator, Runway Administrator Services LLC (the "Administrator"), is a wholly owned subsidiary of RGC and provides administrative services necessary for the Company to operate.

 In October 2015, in connection with the Company's formation, the Company issued and sold 1,667 shares of common stock to R. David Spreng, the President and Chief Executive Officer of the Company and Chairman of the Company's Board of Directors, for an aggregate purchase price of \$25,000.
 The sale of shares of common stock was approved by the unanimous consent of the Company's sole director at the time.
-In December 2016, the Company completed the initial closing of capital commitments in its first private offering of shares of common stock to investors (the "Initial Private Offering") in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), and other applicable securities laws.
-The final closing of the Initial Private Offering occurred on December 1, 2017.
-As of March 31, 2021, in connection with the Initial Private Offering, the Company had total capital commitments of \$275,000,000 and had issued 18,241,157 shares of its common stock for a total purchase price of \$275,000,000.
-The Company has issued an additional 5,435,688 shares as part of the dividend reinvestment program.
+Between December 2016 and December 2017, the Company completed its first private offering of shares of common stock to investors (the "Initial Private Offering") in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), and other applicable securities laws.
+As of September 30, 2021, in connection with the Initial Private Offering, the Company had issued 18,241,157 shares of its common stock for a total purchase price of \$275,000,000.

+As of September 30, 2021, the Company has completed multiple closings under its second private offering (the "Second Private Offering") and had accepted aggregate capital commitments of \$181,673,500.
+As of September 30, 2021, the Company has issued 9,617,379 shares of its common stock for a total purchase price of \$144,260,683 in connection with the Second Private Offering and \$37,412,817 of capital commitments remain undrawn.
+As of September 30, 2021, the Company has issued 22,564 shares as an additional direct investment by Runway Growth Holdings LLC, an affiliate of RGC, at a per-share price of \$15.00 for total proceeds of \$338,453.
+As of September 30, 2021, the Company has issued an additional 6,647,847 shares as part of the dividend reinvestment program.
 Refer to Note 6 for further detail.

-As of March 31, 2021, the Company had completed multiple closings under its second private offering (the "Second Private Offering") and had accepted aggregate capital commitments of \$174,673,500.
-The Company has issued 8,352,251 shares of its common stock for a total purchase price of \$125,283,766 in connection with the Second Private Offering.
-As of March 31, 2021, \$49,389,734 of capital commitments remain undrawn.
-As of March 31, 2021, the Company has issued 22,564 shares as an additional direct investment by Runway Growth Holdings LLC, an affiliate of RGC, at a per-share price of \$15.00 for total proceeds of \$338,453.